 Readers, hold these three facts in mind:

 in three separate instances across the night and morning of November 30 and December 1.
-Cumulatively, the hit amounted to something akin to a 750% overdose for his weight and his biological context.
+The hits amounted to something akin to 750% overdoses for his weight and his biological context.

 2) Despite being in a catastrophically overdosed state with a drug that is well-documented in the international veterinary literature as distinctly mimicking neurological symptomology, with the veterinary literature warning against conducting a neurological exam on a dog under the influence of the drug in question - Gabapentin - a "neurologist" performed an extensive 11.22am neurological "examination" on Harry just 2 hours and 22 minutes after he was plied at 9am with a THIRD massive overdose on top of the two massive overdoses he had been administered during the night.